 Card 10, The Wheel of Fortune, represents seizing the opportunity and realization of your destiny.
 Facebook was a startup where Mark Zuckerberg took full advantage of his privilege and maximized the opportunities offered by his social position to become the most successful millennial entrepreneur to date.
 Yes, Facebook has a serious Fake News problem all over the world.
-However it can also be utilized by youth; a social media syndicate that fosters social movement to overthrow their despots and rebel against their oligarchs.
+However Facebook has also been used by youth as a social media syndicate to overthrow their despots and rebel against their oligarchs.

 Card 19, The Sun, represents new friendship and shining in the spotlight.
 Mark Zuckerberg, marrying his long time girlfriend in 2012, committed himself to learning Mandarin.
 Mark Zuckerberg has endeavoured to build bridges and friendship with Chinese business tycoons and politicians.

 Card 16, The Tower, represents the evisceration of ambitious plans, as well as the end of one order and the beginning of the next.
 Mark Zuckerberg’s social network is disrupting the struggling corporate media oligopolies and thus destroying America’s decaying neoliberal propaganda apparatus.
 We can all thank Mark Zuckerberg with exuberance as we celebrate the destruction of the dreadful media empires of old, like CNN and the NY Times.